freebelion/HurPsy/HurPsyLib/Documentation/HurPsyLib.Experiment.md

 ## Experiment.AddLocator(Locator) Method

-The function which adds a `Locator` object to `locatorDict` collection and reports on the result
+This function adds a `Locator` object to `locatorDict` collection and reports on the outcome.

 ```csharp
 public bool AddLocator(HurPsyLib.Locator loc);